iik1997/iik1997.github.io/_posts/2016-11-9-Post-Zero.md

 Artificial Itelligence A Modern Approach,
 Pearson, 2010

-For people thinking about getting a certificate this may be interesting:
+For people thinking about getting a certificate this may be interesting (the book includes also chapters on SQL):

 * EMC Education Services, Data Science & Big Data Analytics: Discovering, Analyzing, Visualizing and Presenting Data, Wiley, 2015